Statement from the ECB following policy meeting

-FRANKFURT, - Following is the statement from the European Central Bank following its policy meeting.
+FRANKFURT, (Reuters) - - Following is the statement from the European Central Bank following its policy meeting.

 At today’s meeting, which was held in Tallinn, the Governing Council of the ECB decided that the interest rate on the main refinancing operations and the interest rates on the marginal lending facility and the deposit facility will remain unchanged at 0.00%, 0.25% and -0.40% respectively.